Hardikjain09/download-organizer/README.md

 ## Customization

-- Change file type mappings by editing the dictionary in the script.
+- Change file type mappings by editing the dictionary in the script
 - Set a different target folder by modifying the `DOWNLOADS_PATH` variable.

 ## License